What separates the best keto recipes from healthy recipes for weight loss?

 Don’t be tempted to pair this pork loin with high-carb whole grains, quinoa, or lentils.
 Use this ultra-low net carb count to save room for dessert!

-You can buy or make loads of keto desserts to satisfy a sweet tooth and ward off sugar cravings.
+You can buy keto desserts or make loads to satisfy a sweet tooth and ward off sugar cravings.
 But fat bombs make the best choice when you’re also trying to lose weight.

 These tiny morsels pack just the right amount of sweetness and healthy, satiating fats to end your meals with a smile.
 A serving of any of the fat bomb recipes below are under 100 calories each (seriously!):